Characterizations of certain matroids by maximizing valuative invariants: Dowling geometries

-There are many ways to define Dowling geometries, including by group-labeled partial partitions of $[r]$, as in Dowling \cite{Dowling}, and by group-labelled graphs, as in \cite{oxley}.
-We will use cyclic flats and their ranks.
-A matroid is determined by its cyclic flats and their ranks.
-In a matroid $M$ with no loops, each connected component of a cyclic flat $F$ with $|F|>1$ is a \emph{connected flat}, that is, $M|X$ is connected.
-We first give the connected flats of Dowling geometries, and use them to give the cyclic flats.
+There are many ways to define Dowling geometries, including via group-labeled partial partitions (see \cite{Dowling}) and group-labeled graphs (see \cite{oxley}).
+Since cyclic flats play a big role in the polytope of matroids, we define Dowling geometries by giving their cyclic flats and the rank of each cyclic flat.
+In a matroid $M$ with no loops, for each connected component $X$ of a nonempty cyclic flat, $|X|>1$ and $X$ is a \emph{connected flat}, i.e., $X$ is a flat and $M|X$ is connected.
+We give the connected flats $X$ of Dowling geometries with $|X|>1$, and use them to give the cyclic flats.